Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_qualified_researchers.md

 ---
-title: "Synapse User Credentials including Certified Users and Qualified Researchers"
+title: "User Types including Certified Users"
 layout: article
-excerpt: Find out about the three levels of Synapse user credentials and the privileges and responsibilities associated with each level
+excerpt: Find out about the three levels of Synapse users and the privileges and responsibilities associated with each level
 ---

 ## About Accounts, Certification and Qualified Researchers
-There are three levels of user credentials in Synapse: `Anonymous`, `Registered`, and `Certified`.
+There are three levels of users in Synapse: `Anonymous`, `Registered`, and `Certified`.
 The table below summarizes the user privileges for each level.

 <table class="markdown-table border text-align-center">